-At Great Chart Primary School we believe it is easier to behave well when you feel good about yourself.
-We have a supportive school with a caring ethos.
-We also acknowledge that many of our pupils come from situations that are not.
+At Great Chart Primary School we believe it is easier to behave well when you feel good about yourself: when we feel good we do better.
+We use The Empowerment Approach across the whole school to encourage children to be at their brain best for learning and play.
+We acknowledge that many of our pupils come from situations where they will find it tricky to be at their brain best.
 Therefore we actively promote good relationships and positive views of others and ourselves through each class using: